Molecular Solar Thermal energy storage systems (MOST)

 Professor; Chemistry and Chemical Engineering, Head of Division Applied Chemistry

 Prof. Kasper Moth-Poulsen is a research leader in the field of nano-chemistry, energy storage materials and synthetic chemistry.
 His research activities focus on the development of methods to address...

-Associate Professor, Architecture and Civil Engineering, Building Technology, Building Physics Modelling
+Associate Professor, Head of Programme TKSAM, Architecture and Civil Engineering, Building Technology, Building Physics Modelling

 Pär Johansson is Associate Professor at the Division of Building Technology, research team Building Physics Modelling.
 Pär works with high performance thermal insulation (super insulation) materials...